 The cost to participate in Spooktacular activities is $4 plus Zoo admission and includes free parking with shuttle service from Payne Hall Parking Lot at MVCC and the Parkway Recreational Center.
 Zoo members receive free admission.
 Visit UticaZoo.org/Membership today to become a member.

-Purchase pre-sale tickets online until Sept.
-20 at 8 PM to skip the line when you arrive!
+COMING SOON: Purchase pre-sale tickets online until Oct.
+18 at 8 PM to skip the line when you arrive!
+Pre-sale tickets are NOT required and you can still purchase tickets at the door when you arrive.

 Activities include: